abrdn Private Equity Opportunities Trust

 Action continues to be APEO’s largest underlying company exposure, as it has been for several years.
-Action is a highly successful non-food discount retail business in the Benelux, French and Germanic markets.
-The team comments that Action’s performance has been strong over the last six months, which would only increase its weighting during future revaluations.
-APEO has taken opportunities to trim its holding in Action for the purposes of good investment management, and not having too large a position in any single investment.
+Action is a non-food discount retail business in the Benelux, French and Germanic markets.
+The team comments that Action’s performance has been strong over the last six months, which could increase its weighting during future revaluations.
+APEO has taken opportunities to trim its holding in Action for what the team believe is the purposes of good investment management, and not having too large a position in any single investment.

 European Camping Group

-The APEO team has given us an in-depth look at the investment case behind one of its new co-investments, European Camping Group (ECG, europeancampinggroup.com/uk), France’s fourth-largest tour operator.
+The APEO team has explained its investment case for one of its new co-investments, European Camping Group (ECG, europeancampinggroup.com/uk), France’s fourth-largest tour operator.
 APEO invested alongside PAI Partners, initially investing €11.0m in 2021, with a further €3m invested in a follow-on investment in 2023.
-The team notes that PAI has a successful track record of dealmaking within Europe’s leisure industry, which made them a natural partner to invest with.
+The team notes that PAI has a successful track record of dealmaking within Europe’s leisure industry, which the APEO team thinks makes made them a natural partner to invest with.
 APEO saw ECG as a natural way to play the post COVID-19 recovery in travel and tourism.

 Though based in France, ECG is a pan-European operator with over 23,000 mobile homes located across camp sites in Europe.
 ECG has recently acquired Vacanceselect, the number three operator in France’s outdoor accommodation market.
 After the acquisition, ECG represented c.11% of France’s outdoor accommodation market.

-Other than ECG’s market leading position, the APEO team was attracted to the structural tailwinds supporting the expansion of Europe’s outdoor accommodation sector, such as the diversification of campsites and their up-scaling to a premium offering, as well as the consumer trend towards greater outdoor vacationing.
+The APEO team was also attracted by what it sees as the structural tailwinds supporting the expansion of Europe’s outdoor accommodation sector, such as the diversification of campsites and their up-scaling to a premium offering, as well as what it thinks is a trend towards greater outdoor vacationing.
 The team hopes to add value to ECG through yield management techniques such as occupancy and pricing optimisation, the expansion of ECG’s geographical footprint, or achieving better diversification within its portfolio of assets.

 Other new co-investments

 Uvesco (uvesco.es, in Spanish) is a regional leader in Spanish food retailing.
 Headquartered in the Basque Country, it has a strong retail presence in the area as well as in in Cantabria, Navarra and La Rioja (all located in northern Spain).
-Uvesco’s stores operate under two brands; Super Amara and BM Supermercadoes, both of which offer a high-quality selection of food.
-Regional leadership is key, as the Spanish supermarket industry is highly fragmented, with Uvesco’s northern dominance offering it a strong position to expand from.
+Uvesco’s stores operate under two brands; Super Amara and BM Supermercadoes, both of which offer a high-quality selection of food, according to the manager.
+Regional leadership is key it adds, as the Spanish supermarket industry is highly fragmented, with Uvesco’s large northern presence potentially offering a strong position to expand from.

 CFC Underwriting (cfc.com) is an insurance platform based in the UK that focuses on cyber security risks.
 This is a niche section of the market that has yet to see widespread coverage, despite the obvious risks associated with it.
-The structural growth opportunities underpinning CFC are clear, given the ever-increasing sophistication of cyber-attacks and fraud.
-However, the complexity of the space has meant that major insurers have been slow to provide coverage and CFC has secured itself a first-mover advantage.
+APEO’s manager comments that there are structural growth opportunities underpinning CFC, given the increasing sophistication of cyber-attacks and fraud.
+However, the complexity of the space has meant that major insurers have been slow to provide coverage and CFC may have secured itself a first-mover advantage.

 Trioworld (formerly Trioplast, trioworld.com) is a Swedish polyethylene films maker, known for its recycling of plastics and the use of renewable raw materials.
 Its products are used when transporting industrial, farming and forestry products, as well as in medical sanitation.
 Recent accretive acquisitions made by Trioplast include its purchase of Iriworld, which expands Trioplast’s presence in the load stability and food packaging markets.

-CDL Nuclear Technologies (cdlnuclear.com) is the leading US-based provider of Nuclear Cardiology diagnostic services, allowing physicians to provide in-office Nuclear Cardiac Imaging Services.
-CDL aims to deliver the highest-quality cardiac positron emission tomography (PET) and PET/computerised tomography (CT) equipment, service, and support to cardiology groups.
+CDL Nuclear Technologies (cdlnuclear.com) is a leading US-based provider of Nuclear Cardiology diagnostic services, allowing physicians to provide in-office Nuclear Cardiac Imaging Services.
+CDL aims to deliver the highest-quality Cardiac PET and PET/CT equipment, service, and support to cardiology groups.
 Its on-demand Rubidium-82 delivery service provides imaging agents.
 CDL uses its economies of scale to deliver competitively priced solutions to its customers.

 Commitment levels – plenty of room for more commitment

-As is illustrated in Figure 10, as at 31 May 2023 (the most-recently available data) APEO’s over-commitment ratio sat at the bottom-end of its target range of 30% to 75% and in line with its 12-month average, giving the team more than enough flexibility to make new commitments and allowing the team to be confident in APEO’s current position.
+As is illustrated in Figure 10, as at 31 May 2023 (the most-recently available data), APEO’s over-commitment ratio sat at the bottom-end of its target range of 30% to 75% and in line with its 12-month average, giving the team plenty of flexibility to make new commitments.
+The team is also confident in APEO’s current position.

-As at 31 May 2023, APEO had total outstanding commitments of £697m, including an estimated £83.4m unlikely to be drawn.
+As at 31 May 2023, APEO had total outstanding commitments of £697m, including an estimated £83.4m that the manager believes is unlikely to be drawn.
 This equates to an over-commitment ratio of 37% (this being the value of APEO’s outstanding commitments that were in excess of its liquid assets, as a percentage of net assets), in line with the figure reported in its interim results, and on trend for its long-term average.